Blog

 2. Explain the lease and sign the agreement

 It's critical for all parties that you be transparent and clear about lease terms.
-To achieve this clarity in a repeatable, standardized way, consider structuring the process as four distinct stages:
+To achieve this clarity in a repeatable, standardized way, consider structuring the process into four distinct stages:

 (i) Pre-signing review